ncatlab/nlab-content/pages/9/9/1/1/1199/content.md

 # Alternative formulations #

-While the definition above follows how a well-founded relation is generally *used* ---to prove properties of elements of $S$ by induction---, it is complicated.
+While the definition above follows how a well-founded relation is generally *used* (namely, to prove properties of elements of $S$ by induction), it is complicated.
 Two alternative formulations are given by the following lemmas:

 1. The relation $\prec$ is well-founded if and only if there exists no infinite descending [[sequence]] $\cdots \prec x_2 \prec x_1 \prec x_0$.